Raiden1411/zabi/docs/pages/api/clients/Client.md

 ```

 ## EstimateBlobMaxFeePerGas
-Estimate the gas used for blobs
+Estimate the gas used for blobs.

-Uses `blobBaseFee` and `gasPrice` to calculate this estimation
+Uses `blobBaseFee` and `gasPrice` to calculate this estimation.

 ### Signature